 The combustion of fossil fuels, such as coal or natural gas, releases large volumes of carbon dioxides to the environment.
 A number of techniques can be used for separation of carbon dioxide from the fuel gas stream.
 Recently, it was reported that HTLcs could well meet all the CO2 adsorbent criteria and such compounds are one of the most promising adsorbent for reaction process for hydrogen production[7].
-The adsorbent must have (1) high selectivity and adsorption capacity for carbon dioxide, (2) satisfactory adsorption/desorption kinetics, (3) moderate heat of adsorption, (4) stable adsorption capacity for repeated cycles.
-[2] Based on literature reviews, extensive research on equilibrium and kinetics of carbon dioxide adsorption of HTLcs have been conducted.
-[7][1][6][2].
-The effects of composition, types of anions and temperature has been investigate as well.
-[9] It has been known that the acidic properties of CO2 and H2 makes the study on hydrogen adsorption by HTLcs is comparable and relevance with the current conventional CO2 adsorption by HTLcs.
+The adsorbent must have (1) high selectivity and adsorption capacity for carbon dioxide, (2) satisfactory adsorption/desorption kinetics, (3) moderate heat of adsorption, (4) stable adsorption capacity for repeated cycles.[2]
+Based on literature reviews, extensive research on equilibrium and kinetics of carbon dioxide adsorption of HTLcs have been conducted.[7][1][6][2].
+The effects of composition, types of anions and temperature has been investigate as well.[9]
+It has been known that the acidic properties of CO_2 and H_2 makes the study on hydrogen adsorption by HTLcs.